Vision

 Adapt to and Prevent Climate Impacts

-• Ensure resilience to extreme weather events through stormwater infrastructure, rain gardens, and increased tree planting and maintenance.
+• Ensure resilience to extreme weather events and the heat island effect through stormwater infrastructure, rain gardens, and increased tree planting and boulevard maintenance.

 • Maximize carbon sequestration in soils, including through community composting and the use of biochar.